Classic Lobster Newburg Recipe

 Prep the ingredients and separate the egg yolks

 First, you'll need to gather and prep all the ingredients for lobster Newburg.
-Separate the egg yolks from the egg whites (and no need to throw them away, as you can use the whites later to make meringues, or even a healthy egg white omelet).
+Separate the egg yolks from the egg whites (and no need to throw them away, as you can use the whites later to make meringues or an egg white omelet).
 Dice the parsley.
 If extracting your meat from fresh lobster, make sure you cut the lobster shell carefully and avoid cutting yourself.
 If using frozen puff pastry shells, arrange them on a baking sheet and bake according to package instructions.
-Otherwise, prepare the toast and set aside.
+Otherwise, prepare the toast and set it aside.

 The rest of the ingredients require little manipulation, but we recommend you get them all measured out and organized by the stovetop, as the preparation of this dish goes fairly quickly.
 Plus, the trick of getting everything measured and set out ahead of time — often called mise en place — is a great habit to cultivate in your kitchen adventures.